heyx3/MantleDiver.jl/design_docs/visuals.md

 * Float "density" representing the space occupancy of the ASCII char.
   * A density of 0 always maps to the space character, while larger values can map to different ASCII chars following the chosen "shape".
 * Bool "transparent" representing whether a nearby surface underneath this one has the ability to bleed through (more info below).
+* Float "shine" representing the HDR brightness of the char, which is only used for a Bloom effect.

 Color and Shape will be packed into one 8-bit channel, as neither will get close to 255 different values.
 Let's say 4 bits for each (currently I have 6 different shapes).
 Density will be a hand-normalized float, using 7 bits of a UInt8 channel for itself.
-Transparency will be packed into the last bit of the Density channel.
+The last bit after Density will be used for Transparency.
+Shine will get its own 8-bit channel, very roughly mapping 255 values to the \[0, +Inf) range.

-The texture format for these values will be RG_UInt_8.
+The texture format for these values will therefore be RGB_UInt_8.

 The foreground data is rendered using opaque blending -- only the front-most face gets to control the output.
+Note that under this arrangement, the Bloom effect only applies to the character glyph and not its background.

 ### Background